Perhaps the highest crowning triumph of a world would have to be ultimate peace. Perhaps it would be knowledge of everything in the universe.

 “Is this what we have toiled for a trillion generations?
 Our total erasure?” they said.

-And so the universe disappeared.
+And so, the universe disappeared.
 Not a thing remained.
-Not light nor darkness, space or time.
+Not light nor darkness, space or time, so that all that remained was Nothing.